Dehati-1-0/P2PChatApp/README.md

 ## Developer

-This application was developed by Inuka Weerasekera.
+This application was developed by Group 12 (LVINSP).